Reference · Model v3 · Last Retrained Q1 2026

 The 7 Layers

-Every STOCK Act trade in historical_trades with amount_mid >= $50,000 is passed through seven scoring layers.
-Each layer produces a 0-100 sub-score.
-The master_score is a weighted sum, capped at 100 before convergence multipliers apply.
+Every STOCK Act trade with a midpoint value of $50,000 or more is passed through seven scoring layers.
+Each layer produces a 0–100 sub-score.
+The master score is a weighted sum, capped at 100 before convergence multipliers apply.

-Layer What It Measures Weight Source Table
+Layer What It Measures Weight Underlying Signal

-Politician QualityHistorical win-rate, committee alignment, trading style20%politician_profiles
+Politician QualityHistorical win-rate, committee alignment, trading style20%Per-trader quality score

-Bill CorrelationTrade timing vs. related bill activity16%bill_trade_correlations
+Bill CorrelationTrade timing vs. related bill activity16%Bill–trade pairings

-Technical ContextRSI, SMA, volume surge, trend direction12%technical_indicators
+Technical ContextRSI, SMA, volume surge, trend direction12%Daily technical indicators

-Contribution PatternCampaign money from trade's sector10%contribution_patterns
+Contribution PatternCampaign money from trade's sector10%FEC contribution matches

-Lobbying AlignmentActive lobbying matching trade's sector10%lobbying_patterns
+Lobbying AlignmentActive lobbying matching trade's sector10%Senate LDA filings

 Convergence Multipliers

-When 3 or more layers fire simultaneously for a single trade, the base master_score is multiplied:
+When 3 or more layers fire simultaneously for a single trade, the base master score is multiplied:

 • 3 signals firing: 1.3× multiplier